jacksparrow124/HM-GPT/README.md

 <h2 align=left>Acessabitlity</h2>
-    <p> we are currently working on making spanish, chinese, and french versions of the interactive-ness. we would love for others to chip in and help with the effort. to acsess the other language's programs, go to main/main_(the language) and use that code. this will increase ability to customize dramatically.</p>
+    <p> we are currently working on making spanish, chinese, and french versions of the interactive-ness. we would love for others to chip in and help with the effort. to acsess the other language's programs, go to main/main_(the language) and use that code. this will increase ability to customize dramatically. for the time being, we will have the other languages' in main.
+Once we get the user 1st time start up working, we will move these to a diffrent repo. thanks for understanding! 🙂</p>